Get an Investor Visa in Dubai [A Detailed Guide]

 Requirements for sponsoring family members

 As an investor, you can sponsor your family members to become residents of the UAE.
-Once your investor visa gets stamped in your passport, you can approach the immigration department to apply for your family’s Dubai residence visa.
+Once your UAE investor visa 2022 gets stamped in your passport, you can approach the immigration department to apply for your family’s Dubai residence visa.

 To sponsor your family members, you must submit the following: